r4victor/brtlx/topics/libraries_and_frameworks/django.md

 ## Description

 **Django** is the most popular and mature Python web framework.
-It was created by Adrian Holovaty and Simon Willison to power newspaper websites and released to open source in 2005.
-Today Django is [one of the most popular web frameworks out there](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-web-frameworks-and-technologies) that runs thousands of websites including [Instagram](https://www.instagram.com/), [Mozilla](https://www.mozilla.org/en-US/), [National Geographic](https://www.nationalgeographic.com/), and [Disqus](https://disqus.com/).
+It was created by Adrian Holovaty and Simon Willison to power newspaper websites.
+In 2005 they released it to open source.
+Today, Django is [one of the most popular web frameworks](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-web-frameworks-and-technologies) that runs thousands of websites including [Instagram](https://www.instagram.com/), [Mozilla](https://www.mozilla.org/en-US/), [National Geographic](https://www.nationalgeographic.com/), and [Disqus](https://disqus.com/).

 Django is a framework with "batteries included".
-Besides basic functionality like URL routing and HTTP-related utilities, it provides an ORM, database migrations, a template engine, forms validation, authentication system and much more.
-Django's killer feature is an automatic admin interface that lets you manage your app's content with a UI.
+Besides basic functionality like URL routing and HTTP-related utilities, it provides an ORM, database migrations, a template engine, forms validation, authentication system, and much more.
+Django's killer feature is a built-in admin interface that lets you manage your app's content with a UI.

-Django's "batteries included" approach is the opposite of that taken by micro-frameworks such [Flask](https://flask.palletsprojects.com/en/2.2.x/) that provide only minimal set of features and let you integrate any extra functionality via third-party libraries.
-Beginners should consider Django because it makes a lot of choices for them.
+Django's "batteries included" approach is the opposite of that taken by micro-frameworks like [Flask](https://flask.palletsprojects.com/en/2.2.x/), which provide only a minimal set of features and leave you to integrate any extra functionality through third-party libraries.
+One advantage of Django for beginners is that it makes a lot of choices for them.

 Django shines in building full-stack web applications with server side rendering.
 It wasn't designed for building APIs like [FastAPI](https://fastapi.tiangolo.com/), but [Django REST framework](https://www.django-rest-framework.org/) makes Django a good tool for this job as well.